The STEP Program™: Supporting Solutions From Patient Advocacy Organizations

 Each review committee consists of a diverse group of subject matter experts, including health care providers and patients and/or caregivers, to provide broad perspectives on the submitted proposals.
 Once the final proposals are identified, recipients are notified and recognized by Novartis.

-To help improve caregiver support, the STEP Program will recognize and fund up to two proposals that demonstrate innovation in the following areas:
+To help improve patient support, the STEP Program will recognize and fund up to two proposals that demonstrate innovation in the following areas:

-For more information on this iteration of the STEP Program, please view the MS caregiver submission FAQ.
+For more information on this iteration of the STEP Program, including eligibility and requirements, please view the program submission FAQ

 Since its creation, the STEP Program has funded a variety of programs and resources that are helping to address educational gaps for patients, their caregivers, and the health care community.